-- There used to be herds of wild buffalo on the prairie.
+- A herd of wild buffalo rumbled down the prairie.

-- A crowd of kids is in the pool today.
+- There is a crowd of kids in the pool today.

 - The team did a great job in the competition.

-- Melissa's imagination ran wild as she daydreamed about her trip to Ireland.
+- Melissa's imagination ran wild as she daydreamed about her upcoming trip.

 - Ireland's landscape is truly breathtaking.

-- The puppy's favorite toy is the squeaky newspaper.
+- The puppies’ favorite toy is the squeaky newspaper.

-Personal pronouns take the place of nouns when referring to people, places or things, and therefore play the part of a noun in a sentence.
-They include I, you, he, she, it, and they.
+Personal pronouns take the place of nouns when referring to people, places or things.

 - Amy works at a flower shop.
 She enjoys her job.